Knowledge-augmented Graph Neural Networks with Concept-aware Attention for Adverse Drug Event Detection: Introduction

-Our previous model CGEM~\citep{gao2022contextualized} applied a heterogeneous text graph, embodying word, concept, and document relations for an ADE corpus, to learn contextualized graph embeddings for ADE detection.
-Here, we extend this work by showing how the graph can be augmented with medical knowledge from the UMLS metathesaurus~\citep{umls}.
-In addition, we deploy concept-aware self-attention that applies different feature learning for various types of nodes.
+A recent model called CGEM~\citep{gao2022contextualized}, which is close to our work, applied a heterogeneous text graph, embodying word and document relations for an ADE corpus, to learn contextualized graph embeddings for ADE detection.
+Here, we extend the work by \citet{gao2022contextualized} in two useful ways.
+First, we show how the graph can be augmented with medical knowledge from the UMLS metathesaurus~\citep{umls} and how different similarity measurement methods can contribute to better knowledge infusion.
+Second, we deploy concept-aware self-attention that applies different feature learning for various types of nodes.
 We name our model as KnowCAGE (Knowledge-augmented Concept-Aware Graph Embeddings).
-Our contributions are thus summarized as follows: \begin{itemize} \item We introduce medical knowledge, i.e., the UMLS metathesaurus, to augment the contextualized graph embedding model for representation learning on drug adverse events. \item A concept-aware self-attention is devised to learn discriminable features for concept (from the medical knowledge), word and document nodes. \item Experimental results evaluated in four public datasets from medical forums, biomedical publications and social media show our approach outperforms recent advanced ADE detection models in most cases. \end{itemize}
+Our contributions are thus summarized as follows: \begin{itemize} \item We introduce medical knowledge, i.e., the UMLS metathesaurus, to augment the contextualized graph embedding model for representation learning on drug adverse events. \item A concept-aware self-attention is devised to learn discriminable features for the concept (from the medical knowledge), word, and document nodes. \item Experimental results evaluated in four public datasets from medical forums, biomedical publications, and social media show our approach outperforms recent advanced ADE detection models in most cases. \end{itemize}